mmesomasaint/alx-backend-python/0x02-python_async_comprehension/README.md

 At the end of this project, you are expected to be able to `explain to anyone`, **`without the help of Google or AI`**:

-✔️ How to write an asynchronous generator
+✔️ How to write an asynchronous generator.

-✔️ How to use async comprehensions
+✔️ How to use async comprehensions.

-✔️ How to type-annotate generators
+✔️ How to type-annotate generators.